 Every speaker requires a resonance shell.
 Sometimes the locomotive or wagon body can be used as a resonance shell.
+If this is not possible the supplied resonance shell can be used.

 If the resonance shell is used then it must be 'glued' to the speaker so it is airtight.
 Also seal the cable hole and the mounting holes on the speaker.

 The speaker is then mounted in the vehicle so that the sound can exit to the outside via as big an opening as possible.